jenskutilek/FiraSystemFontReplacement/README.md

 ### How to uninstall

-Delete or move all font files called `FSText-*.otf` from the `/Library/Fonts` folder.
+Delete or move all font files called `FSText-*.otf` and `FSDisplay-*.otf` from the `/Library/Fonts` folder.
 Then restart your computer.

 ### How does it work?